MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 - **Metadata**: The metadata defines unique properties of the policy such as the policy name, version, GUID, and more.
 - **Option Rules**: These rules define the policy behavior.
 The supplemental policies can only differ from a small set of the option rules tied to their base policy.
-- **Allow/Deny Rules**: These rules define the code trust boundaries.
+- **Allow or deny Rules**: These rules define the code trust boundaries.
 The rules can be based on Publishers, Signers, File Hash and more.

 #### Option rules